awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-oidc-flow.md

-# OIDC User Pool IdP Authentication Flow<a name="cognito-user-pools-oidc-flow"></a>
+# OIDC user pool IdP authentication flow<a name="cognito-user-pools-oidc-flow"></a>

-When your user signs in to your application using an OIDC IdP, this is the authentication flow\.
+When your user signs in to your application using an OIDC IdP, they pass through the following authentication flow\.

 1. Your user lands on the Amazon Cognito built\-in sign\-in page, and is offered the option to sign in through an OIDC IdP such as Salesforce\.

 1. Your user is redirected to the OIDC IdP's `authorization` endpoint\.

 1. After your user is authenticated, the OIDC IdP redirects to Amazon Cognito with an authorization code\.

 1. Amazon Cognito exchanges the authorization code with the OIDC IdP for an access token\.

 1. Amazon Cognito creates or updates the user account in your user pool\.